demisto/content/Packs/Phishing/Playbooks/Phishing_-_Generic_v3_README.md

 The final remediation tasks are always decided by a human analyst.

+Main additions to this version:
+1) Changing all labels to incident fields
+2) Use "Process Email - Generic v2" (replaces the older version)
+3) Adding "Detonate URL - Generic" playbook

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.